RediSearch/RediSearch/docs/Commands.md

   If indexing a Chinese language document, you must set the language to `chinese` in order for Chinese characters to be tokenized properly.
+  On v2.0 this will be translated to a '__language' field in the created hash.

 ### Adding Chinese Documents